achille-martin/pyqt-crom/README.md

 <a id="java-installation"></a>
 #### 1.5.2.
 Install Java for Android Studio

-Install stable java jdk 17 available for your Ubuntu distribution and tested with Gradle:
+Install stable java JDK 11 available for your Ubuntu distribution and tested with Gradle:

 ```
-sudo apt install openjdk-17-jdk openjdk-17-jre
+sudo apt install openjdk-11-jdk openjdk-11-jre
 ```

-Set the default java and javac version to 17 using:
+Set the default java and javac version to 11 using:

 ```
 sudo update-alternatives --config java \
 && sudo update-alternatives --config javac
 ```

-:hand: _Confirm the version with `java -version && javac -version` which should be `v17.0.9`._
+:hand: _Confirm the version with `java -version && javac -version` which should be `v11.0.21`._

 <a id="android-studio-installation"></a>
 #### 1.5.3.
 Install Android Studio